 Expenses for the KVD001 program decreased primarily due to the completion of the KVD001 Phase 2 clinical trial.
-We anticipate that expenses will continue to decline as we determine next steps for the program.
+We anticipate that expenses for the KVD001 program will remain low at current levels as we determine next steps for the KVD001 program.

-Expenses for the KVD900 program increased primarily due to the ongoing Phase 2 clinical trial as well as other non-clinical expenses for manufacturing and toxicology related to preparation for later stage development.
-We anticipate that these expenses will increase above current levels as we continue the Phase 2 trial and continue to prepare for later stage development of KVD900.
+Expenses for the KVD900 program increased primarily due to the Phase 2 clinical trial which was completed in December.
+We anticipate that these expenses will increase above current levels as we initiate the Phase 3 clinical trial for KVD900.

-Expenses for the KVD824 program decreased primarily due to a decrease in toxicology expenses.
-We anticipate that the expenses for the KVD824 program will increase above current levels as we conduct further activities to support later stage development of KVD824 and initiate additional clinical trials.
+Expenses for the KVD824 program increased primarily due to an increase in clinical trial expenses.
+We anticipate that the expenses for the KVD824 program will increase above current levels as we initiate the Phase 2 clinical trial for KVD824.